benmaier/qsuite/README.md

 ## Philosophy

 Oftentimes different array jobs on clusters have the same framework.
 You have to do a simulation of a certain kind which depends on a lot of parameters.
 Some of those parameters change the computation time, while others do not affect the computation's duration at all.
 Sometimes you have to run a simulation multiple times with the same parameters but different seeds in order to get satisfying statistics.
 However, you don't want to write a new bashscript everytime you change your mind about the combination of parameters for your batch script.
-The ROCS Queueing Suite gives a simple framework to generalize this work process while minimizing the researcher's work load.
+QSuite is a simple command line tool to generalize this work process while minimizing the researcher's work load.

 ## Files